Recordings and Portfolio

 3A. /READ THIS PROJECT DESCRIPTION

-Below are three recordings of original compositions commissioned by Barnard College / Columbia University for their 2017 production of Shakespeare's Pericles.
+Below are three compositions commissioned by Barnard College / Columbia University for their 2017 production of Shakespeare's Pericles.
 For the production, my goal was to write music that could be taught within two focused sessions of music rehearsal.
 Because the undergraduate students came from a different of musical training, I wrote these to be ensemble-driven and approachable.

 3B. /LISTEN TO Of Your Fair Courtesy: Act 2, Scene 3